bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 If an unwanted tracking alert occurs for an accessory and the platform does not already have the installed capability to prevent this alert for the owner of the accessory, then the platform SHOULD explain to the user how those capabilities can be acquired.

-### Implementation
+### Implementation {#implementation-owned}
-Unwanted tracking SHOULD recognize an accessory associated to that owner device by matching the MAC address advertised as defined in {{table-payload-format}}, or some other part of the payload, against the one(s) expected during that time.
+Unwanted tracking SHOULD recognize an accessory associated to that owner device by matching one of two fields defined in {{table-payload-format}}: either the MAC address or a part of the proprietary payload.
+The field, offset and length will be determined based on the inputs defined in the [Platform Software Extension](#platform-software-extension).

+A general approach to generate a recognizable value which can also meet the privacy requirement for the advertisement is to use a Pseudo-Random Function (PRF) taking as input a key established during the association of the accessory and either a counter or coarse notion of time.
+The counter or coarse notion of time allows for the address to change periodically.
+The key allows the owner devices to predict the sequence of addresses for the purposes of recognizing its associated accessories.

+The Resolvable private address format as defined Vol 6, Part B, Section 1.3.2 of the {{BTCore5.4}} alone is not adequate for the purpose of recognizing an owned accessory.
+Only 3 bytes of the MAC address are calculated with the Bluetooth Identity Resolving Key.
+In the context of Unwanted Tracking it implies there would be a non negligible risk of an accessory to be incorrectly considered to be owned.

 ### Platform Software Extension
 Platforms SHOULD implement the owned accessory identification capability as a software extension to its unwanted tracking detection.

-Accessory manufacturers SHALL provide this set of MAC addresses or matching rules to the platform.
-This set MUST account for the uncertainty involved with the [MAC address](#mac-address).
+Accessory manufacturers SHALL provide this set of recognizable values to the platform, along with an offset and length indicating what part of the advertisement to match.
+This set MUST be large enough to accommodate a time offset between the accessory and owner's host platform.

 The Network ID in the advertisement payload, as specified in {{table-payload-format}}, SHALL be used to associate an accessory detected with the manufacturer's software extension.